d46/ommasign-assignment/README.md

 ```

 ## Preparing
-Open empty tab on chrome and open dev toolsand do not open localhost(Chrome bug).
+Open empty tab on chrome and open dev tools.
+Do not open localhost(Chrome bug).
 On the dev tools section toggle device toolbar with `cmd+shift+m` and make a new resolution with `1920x1080` or set when responsive.
 After virtualizing resolution, refresh your empty tab then navigate localhost.

 ## Service Worker
 It's allow us to run our app offline.
 Came up with react-scripts.